lacchain/gas-management/docs/Architecture.md

 ![private_transactions](images/private_transactions.png)

 When a private transaction is sent, it goes through the RelaySigner which call to Management Gas contrat to decrease the gas used, which is 25000.
-Then it redirects the transaction without modifying to the Besu process and this communicates with the Orion service which share the transaction with the participating nodes of the private transaction.
+Then it redirects the transaction without modifying to the Besu process and this communicates with the Orion/Tessera service which share the transaction with the participating nodes of the private transaction.

 ### Bad Transactions